Panayias Evaggelistrias (Kato Polemidia)

-Panagia Evangelistria is a district of the Municipality of Kato Polemidia.
+Panagias Evangelistrias is a district of the municipality of Kato Polemidia in Cyprus.

 Location

 To the south it borders with Apostolos Barnabas, to the southeast with Makarios III, to the east with Agia Fyla, to the north with Pano Polemidia and Palodia, and to the west with Ypsonas and Agios Nikolaos.

-Government Buildings
+Government buildings

 The Limassol General Hospital, the public hospital of Limassol that is divided in 2 different places in Limassol, is located in Panayia Evangelistria district of Kato Polemidia.